June 30, 2316

 “I suggest you do a bit of study and practice, it might help you with your exam tomorrow.”
 Emma suggested politely.

 “No amount of study and practice is going to help me tomorrow if it hasn’t helped me thus far.
 I don’t think any of the teachers at this school would really be disappointed if I failed.”

 “I’ve been instructed to give you this,” Emma held out a blood red envelope with black writing curling fancily into Ethan’s name on the front.
 She held it like it burned her fingers, barely touching the corner.
-He snatched it from her hand; he would let it burn him instead.
+He snatched it from her hand.
 He half expected it to shout at him, but it was a normal letter.

 “Thanks,” Ethan mumbled and tossed his bag over his shoulder.
 He made to leave.